xavi160/epg-exercise/README.md

 I've used Vite as dev environment and production bundler.
 For unit testing I've added Vitest because it comes handy when already using Vite.

-This package has this available commands:
+This package has these available commands:

 - `npm run start` -> Tweaks the mock api and starts both the API server and the dev environment
 - `npm run start:mock-api` -> Starts the API server